Overview of Brain Tumors

 (See also Overview of Tumors of the Nervous System, Some Specific Brain Tumors, and Overview of Brain and Spinal Cord Tumors in Children.)

 Brain tumors are slightly more common among men than women.
 Only meningiomas, which are usually noncancerous, are more common among women.
-Brain tumors can develop at any age.
-The most serious type of brain tumor, glioblastoma, is becoming more common among older people as the population ages.
+Brain tumors can develop at any age, but there are fewer brain tumors among children than adults.
+The most serious type of brain tumor, glioblastoma, is becoming more common among older adults as the population ages.

 Brain tumors—whether cancerous or not—can cause serious problems because the skull is rigid, providing no room for the tumor to expand.
 Also, if tumors develop near parts of the brain that control vital functions, they may cause problems, such as weakness, difficulty walking, loss of balance, partial or complete loss of vision, difficulty understanding or using language, and problems with memory.